 News

-TWMA Announces Closing of $62.5 Million Sustainability Linked Bond
+TWMA Announces Closing of $62.5 Million Sustainability Linked Bond.

 Specialist drilling waste management company, TWMA, announced that it has closed on a $62.5 million Sustainability Linked Bond on the Nordic ABM in Oslo.